olivierlacan/keep-a-changelog/README.md

 metadata about the project, they could be useful to anyone intending to use or contribute to it, much like [open source project badges][shields].

-When I refer to a "change log", I'm talking about the function of this
+When I refer to a "changelog", I'm talking about the function of this
 file: to log changes.

 ### What about yanked releases?